Course Title: Digital Signal Processing for Communication Engineering

 Course Description

 Digital signal processing is an important aspect in the current era of communication engineering especially in wireless and mobile communication.
 Though deterministic signals are transmitted to communicate information in reality what we receive actually are corrupted signals that are random in nature.
-In this course therefore we cover random signal theories and its applications to communication engineering in order to understand the behavior of communication signals and improve the performance of communication systems by performing intelligent signal processing.
+In this course therefore we cover random signal theories and its applications to communication engineering in order to understand the behaviour of communication signals and improve the performance of communication systems by performing intelligent signal processing.

 The topics covered in this course are;